PreethiPantangi/Youtube/README.md

 8. Created store and appSlice in utils
 9. Providing store to App.js using Provider
 10. Accessing the isMenuOpen from appSlice using the useSelector and displaying the sidebar accordingly.
+11. Created the button list component by reusing the button component
+12. Developed the VideoContainer part of the page by fetching most popular videos